tlawrence3/Tasmanian-Devil/README.md

 		* https://docs.brew.sh/Installation
 	* brew install glpk

-Downlaod anaconda from the website:
+Downlaod anaconda and build a conda environment:
 * First install Anaconda with Python 2.7 or Python 3.6:
 	* https://www.anaconda.com/download/
 * Create a conda environment and activate it: